Statement by Alexandra Kowcz, Chief Scientist, Personal Care Products Council, in Response to the Environmental Working Group’s 2023 Sunscreen Report

 FOR IMMEDIATE RELEASE

-For more information on cosmetics and personal care products and their ingredients, please visit www.CosmeticsInfo.org.
+“We hope that using sunscreen becomes as much of a habit as using your seat belt.
+For more information about cosmetics and personal care products companies, products and their ingredients, please visit www.cosmeticsinfo.org.”